matthewjumpsoffbuildings/vue-pug-plugin/README.md

 p(v-for="(item, key) in items" :key="key") foo
 ```

+Any other loop index variable name (eg `for item, index...`, `for item, i...` etc) will not add the `:key` attribute to the looping element.

-Importantly, if a native pug `for` block has multiple children, since a `template` wrapper will be automatically inserted, if you wish to attach a `:key` attribute to the inserted `template` looping element, you should also use `key` as the name of the loop index variable.
+Importantly, if a native pug `for` block has multiple children, since a `template` wrapper will be automatically inserted, if you are using [Vue 3](https://v3.vuejs.org/guide/migration/key-attribute.html#with-template-v-for) and need to attach a `:key` attribute to the inserted `template` looping element, you should also use `key` as the name of the loop index variable.
 For example:

 ```pug
 for item, key in items